kerl/kerl/README.md

     Extracting source code
     Building Erlang/OTP R14B02, please wait...
     Erlang/OTP R14B02 has been successfully built
+    Fetching and building agner...
+    Agner has been successfully built

 You can verify it's been registered:

     $ ./kerl list builds
     R14B02

-Now install it to some location, optionally with agner support by adding KERL_INSTALL_AGNER=yes to you $HOME/.kerlrc file:
+Now install it to some location (optionally you can disable agner support by adding KERL_DISABLE_AGNER=yes to your $HOME/.kerlrc file):

     $ ./kerl install R14B02 /path/to/install/dir/
     Installing Erlang/OTP R14B02 in /path/to/install/dir...